Review of troubling R3 Stem Cell clinic chain

 I asked the California location R3 rep if they sold cell therapy for Alzheimer’s disease and he said they do.
 That’s another red flag to me.
 There is no good evidence that cell therapy including exosomes can help people with Alzheimer’s disease.
 No one should be selling that today.

-Letter from FDA and possible safety concerns
+Letter to R3 from FDA about possible safety concerns

 I mentioned that R3 Stem Cell itself received that cautionary 2019 untitled letter from the FDA about their offerings (along with a heads up to its U.S. affiliates).
 An important part of the FDA letter was a statement that the offerings seem to be unapproved drugs.
 From the untitled FDA letter (emphasis mine):